.png)

 - Why will they buy this specific solution instead of another one?

 Another helpful technique is to use an empathy map.
-It’s one of the design thinking practices that deepens your understanding of your users and aligns the team around a common idea.
-That brings you clarity and results in a more meaningful product vision.
+It's one of the design thinking practices that deepens your understanding of your users and aligns the team around a common idea.
+This clarity results in a more meaningful product vision.

-To have better results from the empathy map, conduct simple user surveys in advance.
-The data collected leads to a deeper understanding of potential customers and as a result, a stronger and moe realistic product vision.
-The research you do for your product vision will help you later with your product design, so it makes sense to invest your time in understanding your users.
+Conduct simple user surveys in advance to get better results from the empathy map.
+The data collected leads to a deeper understanding of potential customers and, as a result, a stronger and more realistic product vision.
+The research you do for your product vision will help you later with your product design, so investing your time in understanding your users makes sense.

-You can write the product vision from scratch or use the special tools that can help you to shape the vision.
+You can write the product vision from scratch or use special tools to help shape the vision.
 For example, Mural offers templates for product vision.

 Every product vision is unique to the product being created.
 Remember we talked about functional and aspirational visions?
 A typical functional product vision answers the most important questions about your product in a simple and structured way.